crouther/crouther.github.io/README.md

 ###CSS
 ------
-~1000 lines of CSS in the prebuilt flexible stylesheets Utilitzing 3 overarching themes titled:\
+*~1000+ lines of CSS (Divvied among multiple stylesheets)*\

--StrictlyBusiness\
+-StrictlyBusiness:\
   a Multi-page design for various usecases.
 Structured to support light and heavy content with a prominent navigation bar.\
--AdventFlat\
+-AdventFlat:\
   A flexible layout designed for single pages grouped together with various grid layouts.\
--FirstLanding\
+-FirstLanding:\
-  Launching, landing, and maintence pages for portfoliios, concept designs, and products.\
+  Launching, landing, and maintence pages for portfoliios, concept designs, and products.